 These rules vary from one city to the next.
-The most common scenario is for the ADU to have a separate electric, gas and/or cable service from the primary house.
+The most common scenario is for the ADU to have separate electric, gas, and/or cable service from the primary house.
 Water and sewer services can either be separate or shared.

 Is a building permit required to build an ADU?